basarevych/utp-punch/README.md

 order.

 uTP (micro transport protocol) was invented by torrent people to safely transmit files over UDP.
-Basically it adds TCP features to UDP: lost packets are automatically retransmitted, order is guaranteed, duplicates rejected.
+Basically, it adds TCP features to UDP: lost packets are automatically retransmitted, the order is guaranteed, duplicates rejected.

 This library implements uTP over UDP so when connected you receive a **socket** object which behaves much like a Node.js tcp socket.
 It emits 'data' when receiving data, it has .write() method for you to send a Buffer.
-Much like tcp socket this is a Node.js stream.
+Much like TCP socket, this is a Node.js stream.

-The library however might not be compatible with other uTP implementations (so you need to use this very same library on both the peers) because it adds the following feature: the same instance of a class can be used both as a server and a client at the same time on the same port.
+The library, however, might not be compatible with other uTP implementations (so you need to use this very same library on both the peers) because it adds the following feature: the same instance of a class can be used both as a server and a client at the same time on the same port.
 So you